guojoanna/Scientific-Computing-in-Python-For-BMES/README.md

 5. Image Processing - This module shows how to analyze images and identify specific features in images.

-6. K-means Clustering - This module teaches how to use `for` loops to implement basic machine learning.
+6. K-Means Clustering - This module teaches how to use `for` loops to implement basic machine learning.

 ## 4. Assignments

+1. Exercises (points) -

+2. Lists (points) -

+3. Loops (points) -

+4. Computational Genomics (points) -

+5. Image Processing (points) -

+6. K-Means Clustering (points) -